 The word “Gospel” literally means “good news.”
-In the original Greek language it’s often translated “Herald” or “Evangelist.”
+In the original Greek language, it’s often translated as “Herald” or “Evangelist.”
 When a Greek king won a battle, he would send a “Gospel Herald” all over the kingdom to announce the “good news” of his victory!
-So, in it’s purest sense, the Gospel is an “announcement”—the Biblical writers used the word “Gospel” to announce that Jesus has won the battle for our salvation by His atoning death on the cross!
+So, in its purest sense, the Gospel is an “announcement”— the Biblical writers used the word “Gospel” to announce that Jesus has won the battle for our salvation by His atoning death on the cross!
 The Gospel is the good news, about God’s forgiveness, by Christ’s substitutionary work in our place— “…He became sin for us, so that we might become the righteousness of God in Him” 2 Cor.
 5:21.

 The Holy Spirit inspired the Apostle Paul to write: “For we are His creation, created in Christ Jesus for good works, which God prepared ahead of time so that we should walk in them” Eph.
 2:10.
 Did you see that?
-Paul says, “…we are HIS creation”; and, it’s in our conversion to Christ that we are “…created…FOR good works”; and, God prepares us for those good works!
-They don’t save us!
-They’re the RESULT of our salvation—the RESULT of God’s sanctifying work IN US!
-When we truly see the beauty & glory of God’s grace in our lives, we will want to do good works that reflect well on Jesus!
+Paul says, “…we are HIS creation”; and, it’s in our conversion to Christ that we are “…created…FOR good works”; and, it is God Who prepares us for those good works!
+His Holy Spirit takes up residence in our hearts & begins to “rearrange the furniture” of our lives in a way that honors God, and in a way, we could never accomplish by ourselves.
+These good works don’t save us!
+They’re the RESULT of our salvation— the RESULT of God’s sanctifying work IN US!
+When we truly see the beauty & glory of God’s grace in our lives, we will want to do good works out of love for Jesus Christ, our Savior!